Sudan’s al-Bashir defiant in face of weeks of unrest

 At least 40 people have been killed in the clashes, according to rights groups, but the government has acknowledged only 24 deaths.
 Authorities have also detained more than 800 people since the unrest began, along with dozens of opposition leaders.

 “There is an economic problem … and we are working to resolve it,” he said without elaborating.
 Last week, he pledged to continue state subsidies for basic items, raise salaries, improve health care and overhaul the banking system.
-He didn’t say how he intended to do any of that.
+He didn’t say how he intended to accomplish these measures.

+Also Monday, security forces detained for about five hours 18 journalists, mostly from the independent Khartoum daily al-Jareeda.